About Our School

 Business principal, Jenny Harrison is a qualified and experienced instructor in personal training, group exercise, Tai Chi and Qigong and her teaching methods offer a range of proven strategies to reduce stress, develop coordination, aerobic capacity, and balance and improve cognitive function.

-As online learning is now so popular, RMTC has developed a subscription-based series of teaching videos.
+As online learning is now recognised as an effective method to learn, RMTC has developed an on demand series of teaching videos.
 By applying a step-by-step approach to the learning process, tai chi principles and tai chi forms are presented in such a way your journey is enjoyable and stress-free.

 Our Aims and Philosophy

-To fill the need within the community for a sound, holistic approach to health and well-being through the practice of Tai Chi, Qigong, and Shibashi.
+To provide the community with a meaningful and holistic pathway to health and well-being through the practice of Tai Chi, Qigong, and Shibashi.

-value the opportunity to develop our knowledge and understanding of new concepts and skills
+Value the opportunity to deepen our knowledge and understanding of new concepts and skills.

-practice sound principles of teaching, with the emphasis on enjoyment and camaraderie
+Practice sound teaching principles, with a strong emphasis on enjoyment and camaraderie.

 The Rising Moon Name